Web of Science Support Information

 Thomson Reuters also offers short recorded training units available for viewing at your convenience.
 Go to http://scientific.thomson.com/support/recordedtraining/ for a list of classes.
 For the latest on what's new, view a short presentation now at http://www.brainshark.com/thomsonscientific/woknewfeatures

 All printed training materials are available for downloading from the Thomson Reuters Customer Support Center.
 Please visit http://scientific.thomson.com/support for a complete listing of materials.

 If you would like to request a class or need more information about any of the training resources, please contact the Thomson Reuters Customer Education specialists at email@example.com

 From February 2008, statistical information was made available using a new administration tool.
 Access was available initially for those users at institutions who received email notification previously regarding statistical information.
-The email address used for the notifications will require registration (if they haven't been registered previously for personal settings) with the same email address, and then used together with the password to sign in once connected to the Web of Knowledge.
+The email address used for the notifications will require registration (if they haven't been registered previously for personal settings) with the same email address, and then used together with the password to sign in once connected to the Web of Science.
 The administrator tools are accessed from the 'Additional Resources' tabbed page once connected and signed in for the personalisation options.

-WoSEC has been set up to provide a forum in which user comments about the Web of Knowledge Service for UK Education can be discussed by the publisher, the service provider, the funding body and representatives of the user community.
+WoSEC has been set up to provide a forum in which user comments about the Web of Science Service for UK Education can be discussed by the publisher, the service provider, the funding body and representatives of the user community.

 A list of the current members of WoSEC is available.